product-science/docs/docs/ios/xcode.md

 **Please label your build with the PSi Plugin Version from above i.e.**
 `MyAppPSi0.9.1.ipa`
 **so our AI can learn how its dynamic instrumentation is performing on the build.**

+### 6. Distribute Build
+Please follow instructions at [iOS Distribution Instructions](distribution.md) to share your build with us

 ## Example: Firefox for iOS